 - setting departmental targets and ensuring these are met.

-- An entry-level rights assistant would typically start on a salary of around £18,000.
+- An entry-level rights assistant salary is typically around £18,000.
 Pay may be slightly lower in smaller companies.

 - The range of typical salaries, for a mid-level rights executive, falls between £22,000 and £25,000.